plugins-demo-2015/demo/amibuilder/README.md

 keypair_name: kai-demo
 keypair_path: /Users/kai/.ssh/kai-demo.pem
 instance_name_prefix: kai
+builderami: ami-3cf8b154
+runnerami: ami-290fe942
+instance_type: c3.xlarge
 ```

 IMPORTANT - you need to create a keypair in the region you intend to run the instances (.e.g US East 1)

+Also - the `builderami` field needs to be an Ubuntu 14.04 box that is from the same region as the keypair

 This keypair needs downloading and when you edit `.aws_secrets` - set the keypair_name and keypair_path accordingly.
 When you run